You should definitely write on Medium in 2023!

 If you are ready to start your own blog, go for it!

 Medium can be a great springboard to the blogging game.
-You get to know how it feels like to be a content creator.
+You get to know what it feels like to be a content creator.

 However, you should not lay all your eggs in the same basket.